pingcap/blog/architecture-and-use-cases-of-a-cloud-native-newsql-database.md

 ## Use Case 1: MySQL Scalability for explosive business growth

-Because TiDB speaks MySQL--compatible with both its wire protocol and ecosystem tools like MyDumper and MyLoader--it’s a natural fit for MySQL users who have trouble scaling.
+Because TiDB speaks MySQL--compatible with both its wire protocol and ecosystem tools like Mydumper and MyLoader--it’s a natural fit for MySQL users who have trouble scaling.
 To be clear, TiDB is *not* a replacement of MySQL; it *complements* MySQL.
 MySQL is still a great option as a single instance database, so if your data size or workload is small, stick with MySQL.
 But, as our co-founder and CTO Ed Huang talked about [in another post](https://www.pingcap.com/blog/9-whys-to-ask-when-evaluating-a-distributed-database/), if you are scratching your heads thinking about the following:

 - Considering how to replicate, migrate, or scale your database for extra capacity;
 - Looking for ways to optimize your existing storage capacity;